QuantEcon/lecture-source-py/source/rst/matsuyama.rst

 Additionally, instead of just seeing 4 plots at once, we might want to manually be able to change :math:`\rho` and see how it affects the plot in real-time.
-Below we use an interactive plot to do this
+Below we use an interactive plot to do this.

 Note, interactive plotting requires the `ipywidgets <https://github.com/jupyter-widgets/ipywidgets>`__ module to be installed and enabled